taosdata/TDengine/docs/en/11-visual/02-gds.md

 title: Use Google Data Studio
 ---

 Using its [partner connector](https://datastudio.google.com/data?search=TDengine), Google Data Studio can quickly access TDengine and create interactive reports and dashboards using its web-based reporting features.The whole process does not require any code development.
 Share your reports and dashboards with individuals, teams, or the world.
 Collaborate in real time.
-Embed your report on any web page.
+And embbed your report on any web page.

 Refer to [GitHub](https://github.com/taosdata/gds-connector/blob/master/README.md) for additional information on utilizing the Data Studio with TDengine.